Published by Dan Cunning on May 29, 2014

 # Back one week from midnight last night

-start_at = Date.today - 1.week
+start_at = Time.zone.today - 1.week

-end_at = Date.today
+end_at = Time.zone.today

 @activities = UserActivity.query(profile, start_date: start_at, end_date: end_at)

-@activities.sort! {|a, b| b.pageviews <=> a.pageviews }
+@activities.sort! { |a, b| b.pageviews <=> a.pageviews }

 return if @activities.empty?